bbauska/ibm-intermediate-web-dev/README.md

 replicating any circumstances of an issue.
 The operating system, production database, and user accounts are all replicated in this process.
-After identifying the conditions, you believe will result in the exception or error you\'re looking for, you must put them to the test.
+After identifying the conditions, you believe will result in the exception or error you&apos;re looking for, you must put them to the test.
 Development and staging environments are breakable without affecting end users, therefore, you should always try to break your code in a safe environment.